 A redesign of the walkways will continue to allow for easy connections, but it will also create a new outdoor space for visitors to reflect on this historic site.

-Check back in for more information from the next phase of the project where we will lay the foundation for the new location of the Lockkeeper's House.
+Check back in for more information from the next phase of the project where we will move the Lockkeeper's House to its new location.

 Support This Project

 Limited public funds are not sufficient to relocate and restore this humble structure on the National Mall.

 An additional $3 million in private funding is needed to complete this project and interior digital exhibit, providing guests the opportunity to interact with visitor-activated projections of animated historic figures, helping tell the story of the Lockkeeper's House and the National Mall.

 By preserving the Lockkeeper's House, we are choosing to save a critical part of our shared history.